dionephy/Wysg.Musm/Wysg.Musm.LlmDataBuilder/docs/README.md

 ### Problem: Prompt not loading

 **Solution**: Verify `prompt.txt` exists and is readable.
-The application will create a new empty file if it doesn't exist.
+The application will create a new file with default value if it doesn't exist.

+### Problem: API not responding

+**Solution**:
+1. Verify the API server is running at the configured URL
+2. Check `api_config.json` for correct settings
+3. Test the API with curl or PowerShell
+4. Check firewall and network settings
+5. Verify the auth token is correct

+### Problem: Get Proto Result button disabled

+**Solution**: The button is disabled during API calls.
+If it stays disabled, restart the application.

 ## Support